ChargePoint Holdings Inc. (CHPT) Just Got Our Attention

 Tudor Pickering Holt & Co. gave a rating of “Buy” to CHPT, setting the target price at $22 in the report published on April 21st of the current year.

-Volatility was left at 7.31%, however, over the last 30 days, the volatility rate increased by 6.95%, as shares surge +3.79% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.66% upper at present.
+Volatility was left at 6.85%, however, over the last 30 days, the volatility rate increased by 6.73%, as shares sank -18.38% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.69% lower at present.

-During the last 5 trading sessions, CHPT rose by +3.72%, which changed the moving average for the period of 200-days by -24.33% in comparison to the 20-day moving average, which settled at $16.39.
-In addition, ChargePoint Holdings Inc. saw -21.00% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CHPT fell by -2.24%, which changed the moving average for the period of 200-days by -23.00% in comparison to the 20-day moving average, which settled at $16.20.
+In addition, ChargePoint Holdings Inc. saw -24.25% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CHPT starting from Chavez Rebecca, who sale 3,761 shares at the price of $16.00 back on Sep 21.
-After this action, Chavez Rebecca now owns 260,404 shares of ChargePoint Holdings Inc., valued at $60,162 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CHPT starting from CHIZEN BRUCE R, who sale 10,000 shares at the price of $15.11 back on Oct 03.
+After this action, CHIZEN BRUCE R now owns 747,256 shares of ChargePoint Holdings Inc., valued at $151,127 using the latest closing price.

-Hughes Michael D, the of ChargePoint Holdings Inc., sale 14,269 shares at $16.00 during a trade that took place back on Sep 21, which means that Hughes Michael D is holding 955,094 shares at $228,287 based on the most recent closing price.
+CHIZEN BRUCE R, the Director of ChargePoint Holdings Inc., sale 10,000 shares at $15.11 during a trade that took place back on Oct 03, which means that CHIZEN BRUCE R is holding 24,162 shares at $151,137 based on the most recent closing price.

 Stock Fundamentals for CHPT